Knight Orc: Reception

 Sinclair User had this to say:"Knight Orc is no ordinary adventure.
 Oh no, this is a multi-user adventure ... only the other players are simulated.
 One nice touch is the little bits that are added on to the end of descriptions which tell you what the other players are doing, such as 'Somewhere, a male voice cries out "Has anyone got any spare treasure?"' ...
 The location descriptions are exquisite and more than make up for the absence of graphics ...
 The humour worked into the text is like something out of a Douglas Adams novel, quick-fire and very enjoyable.
 Never droll...
 But the high spot of the game is the interactive characters...
 All have their own characters and their own goal to complete.
 And, the one thing they all have in common is that they all hate Orcs...
 Technically The Pawn may be superior, but in plot, enjoyment and atmosphere Knight Orc wins hands down."

 Computer Gaming World stated that the graphics were a waste of disk space and the puzzles were "uneven".
 However, the excellent parser and other virtues resulted in an "above average" game.

 Your Computer magazine said it was "Disappointing", while the Atari magazine Page 6 said it was excellent value for money about the Atari 8-bit version.

-Computer and Video Games gave the Knight Orc the C+VG HIT! award, praising the story and the unique protagonist perspective, additionally noting that the accompanying novella, The Sign of the Orc, is "a good read in its own right."
+Computer and Video Games gave Knight Orc the C+VG HIT! award, praising the story and the unique protagonist perspective, additionally noting that the accompanying novella, The Sign of the Orc, is "a good read in its own right."